 Capitals' Justin Williams: Expected to play Saturday

-Capitals coach Barry Trotz expects Williams (lower body) to be available for Saturday's game against the Canadiens, Isabelle Khurshudyan of the Washington Post reports.
+Williams (lower body) was at practice Friday and remains on track to suit up for Saturday's road game against the Canadiens, Tarik El-Bashir of CSN Mid-Atlantic reports.

-Williams missed Wednesday's 5-3 win over the Bruins due to a lower-body injury, but his ailment evidently isn't overly serious.
-The Capitals and Williams' fantasy owners will be relieved that his absence will likely be limited to a single game, as the veteran forward has been extremely productive over the past month, racking up 14 points (eight goals, six assists) in his last 15 games.
-The 35-year-old winger will likely return to his role skating on Washington's second line and second power-play unit.
+While Caps coach Barry Trotz said Wednesday that Williams should be able to play in this next contest, the team called up Jakub Vrana from AHL Hershey, presumably to hedge against the off-chance that Williams doesn't end up playing.
+Impressively, Williams has dialed in eight goals and six assists to complement a plus-12 rating since Jan.
+1. Look for the team to officially decide on his status soon.

 More News